LIS

 c.
 The enrolled provider must be licensed by the Department of Behavioral Health and Developmental Services (DBHDS) as a provider of substance abuse case management services.

 a.
-At least a bachelor's degree in one of the following fields (social work, psychology, psychiatric rehabilitation, sociology, counseling, vocational rehabilitation, human services counseling) and has at least either (i) one year of substance use related direct experience providing services to individuals with a diagnosis of substance use disorder or (ii) a minimum of one year of clinical experience working with individuals with co-occurring diagnoses of substance use disorder and mental illness;
+At least a bachelor's degree in social work, psychology, psychiatric rehabilitation, sociology, counseling, vocational rehabilitation, or human services counseling and at least either (i) one year of substance use-related direct experience providing services to individuals with a diagnosis of substance use disorder or (ii) a minimum of one year of clinical experience working with individuals with co-occurring diagnoses of substance use disorder and mental illness;

 b.
-Licensure by the Commonwealth as a registered nurse with (i) at least one year of substance use related direct experience providing services to individuals with a diagnosis of substance use disorder or (ii) a minimum of one year of clinical experience working with individuals with co-occurring diagnoses of substance use disorder and mental illness; or
+Licensure by the Commonwealth as a registered nurse with (i) at least one year of substance use-related direct experience providing services to individuals with a diagnosis of substance use disorder or (ii) a minimum of one year of clinical experience working with individuals with co-occurring diagnoses of substance use disorder and mental illness; or

 1. Eligible individuals shall have free choice of the providers of substance use case management services.